 The Barracuda is a semi-autonomous, unmanned, underwater vehicle that identifies and destroys near-surface, volume and bottom sea mines.
 It can operate in shallow water, using an expendable, modular neutralizer with a kill mechanism, propulsion, sensors and communications buoy, which transmits wirelessly back to the host ship.
-Initially, it will be launched from an unmanned surface vessel operating from the Littoral Combat Ship, but in the future could be launched from almost any platform with an A-sized sonobuoy launcher.
+Initially, it will be launched from an unmanned surface vessel operating from a Littoral Combat Ship, but in the future, it could be launched from almost any platform with an A-sized sonobuoy launcher.

 Raytheon won an $83 million contract for the design, test and deployment of the Barracuda mine neutralization system.
 If options are exercised, the total contract award could be $363 million.
 The mine neutralizer successfully completed a Navy Preliminary Design Review in June and is gearing up for a Critical Design Review in early 2020.

 Raytheon’s single sortie technology was on display at the Naval Undersea Warfare Center’s 2019 Advanced Naval Technology Exercise, also known as ANTX.

 “Through the recent ANTX demo, we were able to precisely show we’ve made a tremendous leap forward in mine clearance when you couple our mine-hunting and neutralization capabilities with unmanned vehicles,” Brandenburg said.